 - Using badges, leaderboards, or even progressive “levels” that are beaten by completing units or passing tests.

-These strategies, when used correctly, won’t take a lot of time and effort, so always take the small steps make sure your eLearning programs are appropriate for the modern workforce!
+These strategies, when used correctly, won’t take a lot of time and effort, so always take the small steps to make sure your eLearning programs are appropriate for the modern workforce!

 How are you going to change your training strategy?
 Let us know in the comments below!